ttarvis/glasgo/README.md

 Glasgo -verbose directory1
 ```

-Test files, those with suffis _test.go, are not checked by default by GlasGo.
+Test files, those with suffix _test.go, are not checked by default by GlasGo.
 To include them use the `test` flag.

 ```
 Glasgo -test directory1